Glossary

 Laparoscope

 The instrument used to perform a laparoscopy.
-It is a small telescope which can be inserted into a hole in the abdominal wall for viewing the internal organs.
+It is a long tube with a fibre-optic telescope and light attached to it which can be inserted into a hole in the abdominal wall for viewing the internal organs.

 Laparoscopy

-A surgical procedure used as the primary means of diagnosing endometriosis; also used to treat endometriosis.
-A lighted tube is inserted into the belly button through which the surgeon can view the inside of the abdomen.
-Instruments can be inserted into other small incisions to remove or destroy endometriosis.
+A surgical procedure used as the primary means of diagnosing and treating endometriosis.
+A laparoscope is inserted into the belly button through which the surgeon can view the inside of the abdomen.
+Additional instruments can be inserted into other small incisions to remove or destroy endometriosis.

 Laparotomy